 - Be aware of commercial and industrial traffic that travels the route 24 hours a day.

-- Plan your stops for fuel, food and breaks before the start of your trip.
+- Plan your stops for fuel, food, breaks and available services before the start of your trip.

 - When viewing wildlife please park your vehicle in a safe location and make certain you are not blocking other traffic.